ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 When a risk management rule is triggered, no orders will be generated starting from the next iteration of the script.
-Therefore if a strategy has several rules of the same type with different parameters, it will stop calculating when the rule with the most strict parameters is triggered.
+Therefore, if a strategy has several rules of the same type with different parameters, it will stop calculating when the rule with the most strict parameters is triggered.
 When a strategy is stopped, all unexecuted orders are cancelled and then a market order is sent to close